stavik31/Citizen-Centric-Human-Resource-Mangement-System/_posts/2024-04-12-Smart-Train-Route-Suggestion-system.md

 Goal: Make a prototype of a smart train route suggestion systems that optimize travel based on picked destinations
 features:
 - [ ] Optimize the routes based on time taken between destinations based on train schedule information
-- [ ] Optimize the routes based on crowdedness data
 - [ ] Suggest additional destinations along the route taken
 - [ ] Suggest additional destinations based on picked destinations
 - [ ] Suggest additional destinations based on crowdedness data